 - Optical properties of solids absorption and reflection of light by metals, Brewster angle, dielectric constants, plasma oscillations

 You will carry out a project drawn from one of several areas of physics.
 The project may be experimental or theoretical in nature.
 Many of the projects reflect the research interests of members of academic staff.
-You’ll work in pairs and will be expected to produce a plan of work and to identify realistic goals for your project.
+You will work in pairs and are expected to produce a plan of work and to identify realistic goals for your project.
 Each pair has a project supervisor responsible for setting the project.
 You will also be required to maintain a diary/laboratory notebook throughout.

 From Accelerators to Medical Imaging